Large-scale JPEG steganalysis using hybrid deep-learning framework: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{teganography} is a technique of covert communications.
-As an adversary of steganography, steganalysis tries to detect the presence of secret messages~\cite{cox_dws_ver2_2008}.
-Digital images are among the most best cover media due to their ease of acquisition and wide distribution in the Internet.
-As a result, image steganography and steganalysis has become an active topic in recent years.

-Image steganography can be divided into two main categories: spatial-domain and frequency-domain steganography.
+\IEEEPARstart{I}{mage} steganography can be divided into two main categories: spatial-domain and frequency-domain steganography.
 The latter focuses primarily on JPEG images due to their ubiquitous nature.
-Both categories in state-of-the-art algorithms adopt content-adaptive embedding schemes ~\cite{subhedar_csr_2014,fridrich_spie_2007}.
+Both categories in state-of-the-art algorithms adopt content-adaptive embedding schemes~\cite{fridrich_spie_2007}.
 Most of these schemes use an additive distortion function defined as the sum of embedding costs of all changed elements.
-From early HUGO~\cite{pevny_ih_2010} and WOW~\cite{holub_wifs_2012}, to latest HILL~\cite{li_tifs_2014,li_icip_2014}, MVG~\cite{fridrich_icassp_2013,sedighi_spie_2015} and MiPOD~\cite{sedighi_tifs_2016}, the past few years witnessed the flourish of additive schemes in spatial domain.\footnote{Throughout this paper, the acronyms used for the steganographic and steganalytic algorithms are taken from the original papers.
-The corresponding full names are omitted for brevity.} In JPEG domain, UED~\cite{guo_tifs_2014} and UERD~\cite{guo_tifs_2015} are two additive schemes with good security performance.
+From early HUGO~\cite{pevny_ih_2010}, to latest HILL~\cite{li_icip_2014} and MiPOD~\cite{sedighi_tifs_2016}, the past few years witnessed the flourish of additive schemes in spatial domain.
+In JPEG domain, UED~\cite{guo_tifs_2014} and UERD~\cite{guo_tifs_2015} are two additive schemes with good security performance.
 UNIWARD proposed in \cite{holub_eurasip_2014} is an additive distortion function which can be applied for embedding both in spatial and JPEG domains.
 Its JPEG version, J-UNIWARD, achieves best performance~\cite{holub_eurasip_2014,guo_tifs_2015}.
 Research on non-additive distortion functions has made great progress in the spatial domain~\cite{denemark_ihmmsec_2015,li_tifs_2015}.
 However, analogous schemes have not yet been proposed in the JPEG domain.
-Although utilizing side information of a pre-cover image~(raw or uncompressed) can improve the security of JPEG steganography~\cite{holub_eurasip_2014,guo_tifs_2015}, its applicability remains limited due to scarce availability of pre-cover images.
+Although utilizing side information of a pre-cover image~(raw or uncompressed) can improve the security of JPEG steganography~\cite{holub_eurasip_2014,guo_tifs_2015,denemark_wifs_2015}, its applicability remains limited due to scarce availability of pre-cover images.